South Korea Energy Information

 Interactive Chart South Korea Coal and Lignite Domestic Consumption

-Industry absorbs half of the electricity consumption, services 31% and households 13%.
-The distribution was similar in 2010.
+Industry absorbs half of the electricity consumption, services 30% and households 13%.
+The distribution has been similar since 2010.

 Graph: ELECTRICITY CONSUMPTION (TWh)